mattcarlotta/nvi/README.md

 ‡ When a "-c" or "--config" flag is present, then "debug", "dir", "exec", "files", and "required" flags are ignored as they should be defined within a [configuration file](#configuration-file).

-### Configuration File
+## Configuration File
-Instead of manually typing out flags and arguments in the CLI, there is support for placing most of them in an `env.config.json` configuration file.
+Instead of manually typing out flags and arguments in the CLI, there is support for placing them in an `env.config.json` configuration file.

 The configuration file is a [JSON](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON) file that contains...
 - An `"environment"` name that encapsulates the following properties: